gnosis/GECO/Proposals/PM-ScaleCases.md

 BlockChain Off-Chain/On-Chain Scalability Solution.

-This scalability solution is based on non-repudiation that can be ensured by the digital signatures that can be made with Ethereum external-accounts with private/public keys.
+This scalability solution is based on non-repudiation that can be ensured by the digital signatures which can be signed with Ethereum external-accounts with private/public keys.
 In this solution, users can participate in a prediction market off-chain.
 And, the winner can claim his/here reward by posting an on-chain transaction that contains a valid message signed early by the market maker.
 This will minimize the number of transactions made on Ethereum for any given prediction market.
 And this will result in 0 participation-cost in any market, in addition to the higher speed.
-Where the only the winner(s) will pay for the fees of the on-chain claim transaction.
+Where the only winner(s) will pay for the fees of the on-chain claim transaction.

 ### Features